-Type E- That give comparative advantages to less emissions-Type E+ That give comparative advantages to more emissionsintensive technologies (e.g. public subsidies to intensive technologies or fuels. promote the diffusion of renewable energy or to finance energy efficiency programs).
-POnly national and/or sectoral policies or regulations that have been implemented before adoption of the Kyoto Protocol (11 Thational and/or sectoral policies or regulations that have December 1997) shall be taken into account when developing been implemented since the adoption by the COP of the a baseline scenario.
-CDM M&P(11 November 2001) need not be taken into If such national and/or sectoral policies were implemented account in developing a baseline scenario. since the adoption of the Kyoto Protocol, the baseline scenario \Rightarrow i.e. the baseline scenario could refer to a hypothetical should refer to a hypothetical situation without the national situation without the national and/or sectoral policies or and/or sectoral policies or regulations being in place. regulations being in place.
+- Type E- That give comparative advantages to less emissionsintensive technologies (e.g. public subsidies to promote the diffusion of renewable energy or to finance energy efficiency programs). - ⇒ National and/or sectoral policies or regulations that have been implemented since the adoption by the COP of the CDM M&P(11 November 2001) need not be taken into account in developing a baseline scenario. - ⇒ i.e. the baseline scenario could refer to a hypothetical situation without the national and/or sectoral policies or regulations being in place.